Wednesday, April 16th, 2014

 IV.
 Regular Public Agency Reports

 a.
-Public Safety: Sergeant Scott
+Public Safety: Sargent Odom

 b.
-County Planning & Building: Airlin Singewald
+County Planning & Building: Airlin Singewald – update on prior projects.

 d.
 County Supervisor: Bruce Gibson